 2. Eating and Sleeping Habit Changes

-Being picked on can put anyone in a bad mood, so try to look for the root of increased irritability or a shortened temper after school.
+Being picked on can put anyone in a bad mood.
+Therefore try to look for the root of increased irritability or a shortened temper after school.
 Bullies wear on a child’s self-esteem, and a child with low self-esteem can lash out from that added tension.

 4. Avoiding School